liv-ac-uk/comp122/labs/exceptions/README.md

 ## SelectFrom

 Examine the provided Java class, `SelectFrom.java`.
 It is supposed to have a class `SelectFrom` which has a constructor that takes a list of arguments, all assumed to be integers, which are added to `arrayOfNumbers`.
-The `selectFromArray` function then takes an index i, returning -1 if the index is out of bounds but otherwise returning the `i`th element of `arrayOfNumbers`.
+The `selectFromArray` method then takes an index i, returning -1 if the index is out of bounds but otherwise returning the `i`th element of `arrayOfNumbers`.
 At the moment, however, there are a couple errors that will trigger a `NullPointerException` and an `ArrayOfIndexOutOfBoundsException`.

 Compile and run `SelectFrom` from the terminal.
 When you run it, an error is spit out to the console informing you of the exception.